GabeScott/standard-works-vault/General Conference/1987 October - “Lord, Increase Our Faith”.md

 These are people I love, and I love them because of their faith.
 They are intelligent and well educated.
 They are hardworking and progressive.
 They are humble and prayerful.
 They are an example to others across the world.

-I say again, as did the Apostles to Jesus, “Lord, increase our faith.”
+I say again, as did the Apostles to Jesus, “Lord, Increase our faith.”
 Grant us faith to look beyond the problems of the moment to the miracles of the future.
 Give us faith to pay our tithes and offerings and put our trust in Thee, the Almighty, to open the windows of heaven as Thou hast promised.
 Give us faith to do what is right and let the consequence follow.

 Grant us faith when storms of adversity beat us down and drive us to the ground.
 In seasons of sickness may our confidence wax strong in the powers of the priesthood.
 May we follow the counsel of James:

 “Is any sick among you? let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord:

-“And the prayer of faith shall save the sick, and the Lord shall raise him up” (James 5:14–15; italics added).
+“And the *prayer of faith* shall save the sick, and the Lord shall raise him up” ([[James 5.14|James 5:14–15]][[James 5.15|]]; italics added).

 He who will follow me in speaking, President Howard W. Hunter, is a shining example of the efficacy of such faith.